 In addition to using the volumes in the AEPS-3 Complete Kit to learn about the new edition, your staff can watch several recorded webinars on AEPS-3.
-An online interrater reliability certification module will be available in 2023.
-Brookes Publishing also offers an array of live training options, including an AEPS-3 Training Institute starting in October.
+An online interrater reliability certification module will be available in Fall 2023.
+Brookes Publishing also offers an array of live training options, including AEPS-3 Training Institutes.
 (Explore training options here.)

 Q: With AEPS, we can demonstrate very small levels of growth for children due to the volume of items.
 Will the new AEPS-3 Test still be able to reflect small developmental changes in children?